outdreamer/build-a-cure/docs/ml/debugging_tools.md

 		- Crashes: check for an out of memory error or race condition
 		- Timeout: check for a deadlock or infinite loop

+- to do:
+	- list logs
+	- finish I/O problems

 - tools by category

 	| **Category**                  | **Tools / Commands**                                                		    | **Purpose**